petitepirate/capstoneOne/README.md

 PSO PayScale is a website to crowdsource day rates for protected species observers so that they can view average rates by location and job title in order to negotiate fair pay.

-Although this is a very niche demographic (Protected Species Observers and Passive Acoustic Monitoring Operators), there is a very real need for this type of tool in the offshore protected species monitoring industry.
+Although this is a very niche demographic (Protected Species Observers & Passive Acoustic Monitoring Operators), there is a very real need for this type of tool in the offshore protected species monitoring industry.
 This is my way of giving back to my previous industry.
 ## User Flow